unstoppabledomains/dev-docs/manage-domains/managing-domains-using-contracts.md

 ---
-title: Managing Domains Using Contracts | UD Developer Portal
+title: Managing Domains Using Smart Contracts | UD Developer Portal
 description: This guide covers how to manage UD domain records using the Etherscan and Polygonscan user interfaces to write and execute contracts.
 ---

-# Managing Domains Using Contracts
+# Managing Domains Using Smart Contracts

 This guide covers how to manage UD domain records using contracts.
 This process requires using the Etherscan and Polygonscan user interface to write and execute contracts.